BenjVA/ToDoandCo/CONTRIBUTING.md

 ### Your First Code Contribution
 To set up the project please refer to the [documentation](https://github.com/BenjVA/ToDoandCo/blob/main/README.md)

-You can fork the repository and then work on an issue labelled 'good first issue'
+You can fork the repository and then work on an issue labelled 'good first issue'.
+When you are finished working with your issue, you have to submit a pull request, which will be reviewed by our team and merge if everything is right.

 ### Testing